smd9788/typescript-presentation/README.md

 "TypeScript is JavaScript, TypeScript is just an additional layer of type safety added on top of JavaScript for use when you want it." - [TypeScript: A Love Tale With JavaScript](https://www.youtube.com/watch?v=0siV7xeYSbY&t=1158s)

-TypeScript is a JavaScript compiler developed by Microsoft.
+TypeScript is a programming language based on JavaScript and developed by Microsoft.
 Per the [TypeScript doc's](https://www.typescriptlang.org/index.html), "TypeScript is a typed superset of JavaScript that compiles into plain JavaScript."
 TypeScript is considered a "transpiler," which is a term used for a compiler that converts the source code into a language that is structured